slabs37/Rafaels-Unreleased-map/README.md

 The mapping is a first draft with many many problems.
 The visuals have been worked on quite a bit but didn't look good enough to my eyes, i couldn't figure out what i can do to make them "good enough" so i've not finished it.

+Play with bloom turned off in graphics settings.

 # Why is it uploaded
 So others can learn from my projects and improve their own maps.